flily/projeuler.py/README.md

 Run specified problem solutions.
 Check answer, if a non-none value is given, with argument `-c` or `--check`.

+### Command `create`

+Create a new problem solution template.

 ## Solution structure

-Each problem solution is a python module in `problems` directory.
-Only two module level variables `PID` for problem ID and `ANSWER` for answer of the problem.
+Each problem solution is a python module in `problems` directory, and filename MUST BE format like `pXXXX.py`.
+Module level variable `PID` is legacy used to identify the problem, and no longer used.

 Solver method functions MUST BE defined at less one, whose function name is `solve` or starts with `solve_`.
 All solver method will be run to evaluate, and at least one solver method function